2023 Schools Highly Focused on Microbiology Major in District of Columbia

 Top 2 Most Focused Colleges for Microbiology in District of Columbia

-Out of the 2 schools in the Schools Highly Focused on Microbiology Major in District of Columbia that were part of this year’s ranking, Howard University landed the #1 spot on the list.
+You’ll be in good company if you decide to attend Howard University.
+It ranked #1 on our 2023 Schools Highly Focused on Microbiology Major in District of Columbia list.
 Washington, District of Columbia is the setting for this fairly large institution of higher learning.
-The private not-for-profit school handed out ’s microbiology degrees to 3 students in 2020-2021.
+The private not-for-profit school handed out ’s microbiology degrees to 2 students in 2021-2022.

-You’ll join some of the best and brightest minds around if you attend George Washington University.
-The school came in at #2 for the Schools Highly Focused on Microbiology Major in District of Columbia.
-GWU is a private not-for-profit institution located in Washington, District of Columbia.
-The school has a large population, and it awarded 8 ’s degrees in 2020-2021.
+You’ll be in good company if you decide to attend George Washington University.
+It ranked #2 on our 2023 Schools Highly Focused on Microbiology Major in District of Columbia list.
+GWU is a large school located in Washington, District of Columbia that handed out 5 ’s microbiology degrees in 2021-2022.

 Switch to a Different Ranking Method